pylonman/simple_gpio_class/README.md

 void Output::set(uint8_t value) const
 ```

 The set member function calls the Arduino digitalWrite function.
 However, a pin argument is not required as the object already knows what pin it is supposed to use.
-The assignment operator '=' is overloaded to call the set function.
+Additionally, the assignment operator '=' is overloaded to call the set function.

 ```
 int Input::get() const